East Coast Parkway murder: Ramu's execution

 On 19 September 1986, for the charge of killing 45-year-old Kalingam Mariappan, 27-year-old Ramu Annadavascan was hanged at dawn in Changi Prison.

 In November 1986, it was revealed that Ramu, together with another prisoner Wong Foot Ling, offered to donate their kidneys and corneas for organ transplant patients before their sentences were carried out.
 Wong, who was executed on the same day as Ramu, was found guilty and given the death penalty for the 1983 murder of his lover Khor Gek Hong.
 Prison authorities also confirmed that the two female patients who received the men's corneas were recovering well in hospital.
 As of November 1986, a total of eighteen people, including infamous child killer Adrian Lim and serial killer Sek Kim Wah, remained on death row for murder and drug offences after Ramu and Wong were both put to death.

 Aftermath

 Rathakrishnan's release

 In the aftermath of his trial and appeal, Rathakrishnan Ramasamy was imprisoned at the President's Pleasure (TPP), with his sentence taking effect from the date of his arrest.
 He spent nearly twenty years in jail before he was released in September 2001, at the age of 36.
 According to a documentary that featured the case, Rathakrishnan studied in prison and passed his GCE O-levels and obtained a certificate.
 It was also revealed that after his release, Rathakrishnan was employed by his relative and he worked for the relative.
 Aside from this, Rathakrishnan led a low-profile life and further details of his later life is not known.

+In December 2001, Rathakrishnan was approached by a newspaper to speak about his life in prison while under TPP, with the paper changing his name to protect his identity.
+During the interview, Rathakrishnan expressed remorse for murdering Kalingam, and he stated that during his past twenty years behind bars, he was first remanded for two years and five months at Queenstown Remand Prison since the date of his arrest before he was transferred to Changi Prison in 1984 after the end of his trial, where he served the remainder of his TPP sentence.
+Rathakrishnan revealed that after his arrival at Changi Prison, he spent his next twelve years living in a heavily guarded single cell due to his conviction for murder.
+Rathakrishnan stated that even before his arrival, the inmates at Changi Prison were already aware of his offence and he described his first day there as a "frightening" experience as a result.
+Rathakrishnan also stated that overall, he had a very tough life in jail.
+The interview was conducted during the same month when a 15-year-old boy was found guilty of killing an insurance agent under the instigation of the victim's husband Anthony Ler; Ler was hanged for abetting the murder while the youth was imprisoned indefinitely under the TPP like Rathakrishnan.